christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 Testament textual criticism) and biology is offered by @lin2016erotic (see [this review](http://bmcr.brynmawr.edu/2016/2016-10-25.html) for a bit more).
 I hope to comment on this strange book at some point.

+Finally, I do not discuss here the "Coherence Based Genealogical Method", which is all the rage in New Testament studies.

 ## Lachmann's Method